 History of Green Argonne and Work to Date

 Green Argonne was formed in Fall 2009 as a PTO work group intent on tackling a couple of issues at school: beautification, increasing opportunities to green our campus, and removing the use of harmful chemicals from our school.

 To date, we’ve toured nearly a dozen school-based garden programs throughout SFUSD, repainted and cleaned up the K yard, added tiles painted by Argonne students at Field Day to the front entrance of the school, enrolled in SFUSD’s green cleaning program, organized Green Up, Clean Up for the main yard and built six planter boxes for classroom use under the solar panel.
 This year, we received a First5 grant to focus on parent leadership development as we green our campus.
-We have also secured a partnership with KidServe to create a mural in winter 2011 on the outside wall of the multi-purpose room in the school yard.
+We also secured a partnership with KidServe to create the mural on the outside wall of the multi-purpose room in the school yard.